Everything you swallow is NOT inside your body.

 Some caveats –

 Before I go, I want to tell you about the front page article in the Wall Street Journal on April 9, 2016 – “Awash with corn, imports increase.”
+See the images below.
 We have a surplus of corn that the users are not buying now because it is cheaper to purchase and import it from Venezuela.
 So guess where all this extra corn is going?
 To the new market developed by the farmers 30 years ago – horse owners.

 2 weeks, no cost to you, improved horse – a no-brainer.